-Ivan Campeotto is a Senior Lecturer in the School of Science and Technology.
+Ivan Campeotto is a Visiting Senior Fellow in the School of Science and Technology.

 - Wellcome Trust ISSF – Early Career Research Fellow at the Leicester Institute of Structural and Chemical Biology.